vanallenlab/moalmanac-paper/README.md

 ```
 conda install -n moalmanac-paper -c conda-forge mscorefonts
 ```
 Afterwards, you will have to edit your `matplotlibrc` file for your jupyter notebook to uncomment line 207 and change Arial to the first item.
 For me on a macbook pro, this file was located here: `/Users/brendan/opt/miniconda3/envs/moalmanac-paper/lib/python3.7/site-packages/matplotlib/mpl-data/matplotlibrc`.
-[This guide from the fowler lab](http://fowlerlab.org/2019/01/03/changing-the-sans-serif-font-to-helvetica/) was used to change font preferences with matplotlib.
+[This guide from the Fowler lab](http://fowlerlab.org/2019/01/03/changing-the-sans-serif-font-to-helvetica/) was used to change font preferences with matplotlib.

 ## Citation